3coma3/helm-template-utils/README.md

   - "other string"
 ```

 We see that some values that are valid YAML won’t work as Helm values.
-In addition, some values that are valid in YAML and Helm **may still be considered invalid or unsupported by this library** when generating content for Kubernetes manifests.
+Also, some values that are valid in YAML and Helm may still be considered invalid or unsupported by this library when generating content for Kubernetes manifests.

-For example, if you filter the last YAML document above into [`toEnv`](#-utiltoenv), the plain string will be ignored, because it lacks a key and cannot be mapped to a valid `EnvVar`.
-Keep this in mind to avoid surprises.
+To avoid surprises keep in mind that the code currently *filters out invalid Kubernetes data* without warnings or errors.
+For example, if you process the `aList` list with [`toEnv`](#-utiltoenv), the plain string `"other string"` will be silently ignored, because it lacks a key and cannot be mapped to a valid `EnvVar`.

 In future expansions, optional levels of strictness might be added that would have some helpers work more as lightweight static checkers, to help with debugging or enforcing guarantees on the input.
 In the current state the code is intended to "just work" with common real-world input, and behaves more like a filter than a checker, skipping over data that it can't validate.